 Due to the nature of their business of examining accounts, books, records, papers, policies, and procedures of their clients, the Audit professionals are in a unique position to identify potential money laundering risk and detect potentially suspicious activities.
-It is therefore vital that audit professionals understand their obligations under the UAE Anti Money Laundering Law.
+It is therefore vital that audit professionals understand their obligations under the Anti Money Laundering Law in UAE.

 In this writes up, we shall focus on the responsibilities of Audit professionals under the UAE Anti Money Laundering Law.